Laurie Pickup

 Lawrence Francis 'Laurie' Pickup (8 March 1916 – 3 June 1942) was an Australian rugby league footballer who played in the 1930s.

 Playing career

 A product of Marist Bros.
-Darlinghurst, New South Wales, Pickup in the mid 1930s was a talented Eastern Suburbs junior that featured in first grade between 1938–1939.
+Darlinghurst, New South Wales, Pickup in the mid-1930s was a talented Eastern Suburbs junior that featured in first grade between 1938 and 1939.

 Pickup played five-eighth for Eastern Suburbs in the 1938 grand final that was defeated by Canterbury-Bankstown 19–6.

 War service

 Pickup enlisted in the RAAF during World War Two in 1941.
 On 3 June 1942, Leading Aircraftman Pickup was killed when the Avro Anson he was flying in conducted a forced landing into the Great Australian Bight off Kangaroo Island, Australia.
 All 4 on board died in the crash.